DurgaV240106/19CS404-DBMS-Lab-Manual/Experiment2_DDL_Commands/README.md

 ![image](https://github.com/user-attachments/assets/6c2cdcb8-6c4a-43da-b6a8-e8bcc4d6f925)

-## Result:

-Thus the program was executed successfully

 ## RESULT
 Thus, the SQL queries to implement different types of constraints and DDL commands have been executed successfully.